-Researchers report potential new treatment to stop Alzheimer's diseaseNovember 15th, 2012 in Alzheimer's disease & dementia /
+Researchers report potential new treatment to stop Alzheimer's diseaseNovember 15, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Last March, researchers at UCLA reported the development of a molecular compound called CLR01 that prevented toxic proteins associated with Parkinson's disease from binding together and killing the brain's neurons.